 The Union of Mind, Machine, and Meaning

-As technology continues to refine climbing, one truth remains: the most advanced device on Kilimanjaro is still the human spirit.
+As technology advances, one truth remains unchanged: the most advanced device on the slopes of Kilimanjaro is still the human spirit.
 Data may predict performance, but only willpower transforms it into ascent.
-The integration of human judgment with digital guidance represents the future not just of mountaineering, but of moral engineering — the science of doing difficult things the right way.
+The integration of human judgment with digital guidance represents the future not only of mountaineering but of moral engineering — the science of doing difficult things the right way.

 An Invitation to the Disciplined Dreamer